FDSN/SeedLink/docs/protocol.rst

 * Handshaking
 * Data transfer

-In handshaking phase, the client sends commands to server and receives response to those commands.
+In handshaking phase, the client sends commands to the server and receives a response to those commands.
 In data transfer phase, the client receives a stream of SeedLink packets.
 No data, except the INFO command, is sent from client to server in data transfer phase.

 Authentication
 --------------